jxson/looking-back-at-retrollect/looking-back-at-retrollect.md

 # Do: Write tests

 This is crucial and can actually speed up your development even though it will feel slow at first.
 It is also important to write tests that are more than testing internal javascript APIs between objects.
-You should be doing BDD here, you want to make sure when a user clicks a thing that something happens - write a test for that.
+You should be doing BDD here, when you want to make sure when a user taps a thing that something happens you should write a test for that behavior.

 good test: